Wildlife of the Republic of the Congo

 The wildlife of the Republic of the Congo is a mix of species of different kinds of organisms.
-There are 400 mammal species, 1,000 bird species and 10,000 plant species (3,000 of which are unique to the Republic of Congo) in the country.
+There are 400 mammal species, 1,000 bird species and 10,000 plant species (3,000 of which are unique to the Republic of the Congo) in the country.
 Many parts of the country are covered in tropical rainforest, although some of the southern areas have been cleared by logging.

 The wider Congo River Basin has earned a global reputation for the variety of wildlife found inside its forests.

 Rainforests

-A large portion of the Republic of Congo is tropical rainforest.
+A large portion of the Republic of the Congo is tropical rainforest.
 The forest is split into several sections, the first being low lying branches of large evergreen trees.
 The next level contains smaller trees and plants.
 Under that level lies bushes and ferns.
 The floor of this region consists of mainly ferns, vines, and roots that twist and turn throughout different vegetation.
 Roughly 69% of the country consists of forest areas.

 The Congo Basin was designated as a UNESCO heritage site on July 1, 2012.